Michael Sarin

 Michael Towne Sarin (born 20 September 1965) is an American jazz drummer noted for his work in New York City's avant-garde jazz scene.

 Early life and education

 Born in Stockton, California, Sarin moved as a child to the Puget Sound region.
 He studied percussion privately before attending the University of Washington and Cornish College of the Arts in Seattle, where he focused on jazz and classical drumming techniques.

 Career

 In the early 1990s, Sarin relocated to New York City, joining the downtown jazz and improvisation community.
 He collaborated with saxophonist Thomas Chapin and trumpeter Dave Douglas.
+Sarin also performed as a member of the Thomas Chapin Trio, alongside bassist Mario Pavone.

 Musical style and influences

 Sarin's drumming blends precise rhythmic frameworks with free improvisation, noted for its dynamic textures and polyrhythmic complexity.
 Influences include Tony Williams, Jack DeJohnette, and global percussion traditions.